 Teachers of all grade levels will have opportunities to gain a deeper understanding of a variety of elementary, middle and/or secondary mathematics content and pedagogy.
 Special emphasis is placed on how a broader understanding of math curriculum as a whole informs teaching and supports student understanding.

-The program focuses largely on revision and reflection.
+The certificate program at Drexel University's School of Education focuses largely on revision and reflection.
 There are opportunities for teachers to unpack and reconceptualize mathematics in the areas of number sense and numerical operations, geometry and measurement, algebra, data analysis and probability, functions and calculus.

-The faculty provide instruction the same way they want the teachers to teach their students.
-The emphasis is on the learning process rather than the final product.
+Drexel University's certificate program instructors provide instruction the same way they want the teachers to teach their students.
+The emphasis of this unique online certificate program is on the learning process rather than the final product.
 Specific skills that are key to classroom success – asking good questions, using precise, accurate, powerful language and representations, understanding and building on student thinking and giving good feedback – are modeled and practiced.
-The courses demonstrate research-based best practices; an experience that allows teachers to facilitate using collaborative, student-centered instruction in their own classroom.
+Coursework for this graduate-level certificate program demonstrate research-based best practices; an experience that allows teachers to facilitate using collaborative, student-centered instruction in their own classroom.

-Teachers enrolled in the certificate program take courses alongside teachers enrolled in the MS in Mathematics Learning and Teaching and are encouraged to matriculate into the MS program.
+Teachers enrolled in the Mathematics Learning and Teaching certificate program take courses alongside teachers enrolled in the MS in Mathematics Learning and Teaching and are encouraged to matriculate into the MS program.

-The certificate consists of 15 credits (5 courses) preparing current mathematics teachers for further study and development in cutting-edge mathematics learning and teaching.
+The certificate program consists of 15 credits (5 courses), preparing current mathematics teachers for further study and development in cutting-edge mathematics learning and teaching.

 Course descriptions may be viewed in the Drexel University Course Catalog.

-Since the certificate is customizable, there is no typical plan of study.
-After you have been admitted, your advisor will help you develop a plan of study that fulfills the program requirements while meeting your own needs.
+Since the certificate program is customizable to your career goals, there is no typical plan of study.
+After you have been admitted, your advisor will help you develop a plan of study that fulfills the online certificate program requirements while meeting your own needs.
 This program does not lead to initial teaching certification.